-2. Design and implement three Action Cohorts annually beginning 2019: Action Cohorts will connect individuals and engage them in building a collective voice to advocate for an intended change/outcome.
+2. Design and implement three Action Cohorts annually beginning 2019: Action Cohorts will connect individuals, build leadership and power, and identify key systems changes.

 3. Design and implement activities that foster connections and cultural expression 2019-2021: Engage community as organizers of culturally-anchored community building activities, cultural expression, and creating safe spaces for gathering.